Chroma subsampling

-Chroma subsampling is the practice of encoding images by implementing less resolution for chroma information than for luma information, taking advantage of the human visual system's lower acuity for color differences than for luminance.
+Chroma subsampling or color subsampling is the practice of encoding images by implementing less resolution for chroma information than for luma information, taking advantage of the human visual system's lower acuity for color differences than for luminance.

 It is used in many video and still image encoding schemes – both analog and digital – including in JPEG encoding.

 Rationale

 In [ full size], this image shows the difference between four subsampling schemes.
 Note how similar the color images appear.
 The lower row shows the resolution of the color information.

 Digital signals are often compressed to reduce file size and save transmission time.
 Since the human visual system is much more sensitive to variations in brightness than color, a video system can be optimized by devoting more bandwidth to the luma component (usually denoted Y'), than to the color difference components Cb and Cr.
 In compressed images, for example, the 4:2:2 Y'CbCr scheme requires two-thirds the bandwidth of non-subsampled "4:4:4" R'G'B'.
 (Note: The prime signs indicates gamma-correction or any non-linear EOTF.)
 This reduction results in almost no visual difference as perceived by the viewer.